jerefrer/tibetan-ocr-app/README.md

 Once the app opens, click on the setting icon and select:
 - the `Resource/OCRModels/` folder on Windows and from source / Linux
 - the `OCRModels/` directory of the folder where you unzipped the model files on OSX

+Warning!
+Please select the `OCRModels/` directory itself, not one of its subdirectories.

 Then quit the app and run it again so that the models can be used.